gaargly/gaargly.github.io/_posts/2017-01-03-why-should-i-care-about-oppression.markdown

 ## In this post, I’m going to talk about the last question: **Why should I care?**
 <br>
 Caring about something simply means that you are choosing to invest some amount of energy into it.
-The form of investment can range from spending just a few moments thinking about the thing you care about, to more effort in the form of talking about it with your friends and loved ones, all the way to physically getting up and going somewhere to do something that advances the thing that you care about.
+The form of investment can range from spending just a few moments thinking about the thing you care about, to more effort in the form of talking about it with your friends and loved ones, all the way to actually going somewhere to do something that advances the thing that you care about.

 I don’t judge you for caring about the things that you care about.
 We were all taught to care about basics such as air and food and water and shelter, from a young age.
 We also learned about family structures and companionship from our experiences as children, and probably more as we grew and entered different kinds of adult relationships.
 We learned about some higher-level needs such as the concept of "having a meaningful life" as we perhaps associated with philosophy-minded friends, teachers, and colleagues.